nftchance/plug-router/README.md

 const plugSDK = createPlugSDK("YOUR_API_KEY")
 ```

-Once you have the SDK, you can start using it to interact with the Plug network.
 There is intellisense support for all of the SDK methods and properties, so you can easily find what you are looking for.

+### Solver

+The solver is a service that is externally hosted from the core router that works to solve the routes for transactions for you.

 ## Development